andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 ### Forced Prostitution

-Ms. WuDunn and Mr. Kristof suggest that the discussion of forced prostitution is often distracted by disagreement about prostitution in general.
+Ms. WuDunn and Mr. Kristof highlight the disagreement about prostitution in general.
 One strategy is to legalize and regulate commercial sex among consenting adults, so that all parties may benefit from legal protections.
 Another argument is that commercial sex is inherently wrong, and legalization and regulation policies do